bydboris/logos/fsb_en.md

 #OrthodoxMilitaryPutinism 👻

+### FSB PLAYBOOK, LESSON 14

+**PROTOCOL: “ACCIDENT” AT THE HOTEL**

+Russia, Moscow.
+A cozy apartment in a high-rise building.
+Two Russian intelligence officers relaxing comfortably in armchairs.

+**SENKO** (turning purple with rage):

+— Another screw-up, Vechirko!
+What the hell is wrong with you?!
+This was a textbook case!
+A total slam dunk!
+Are you out of your freaking mind or just born stupid?

+**VECHIRKO** (defensive):

+— I know, Senko.
+It should have been a walk in the park.
+Piece of cake.

+**SENKO**:

+— Then what gives?
+Why did you butcher the whole thing?

+**VECHIRKO** (glumly):

+— We followed the manual to a T, Senko.

+**SENKO** (furious):

+— Then why is the old hag still breathing?
+You had all the damn cards!
+The daughter booked the ticket a month ago for January 22nd.
+Any idiot could see that on the 21st, she’d go hotel hunting.
+She wanted a kitchen and a balcony — that’s a gift, Vechirko!
+It narrows it down to nothing!
+She never leaves her neighborhood, so it had to be Konyaaltı.
+We didn't just hand you a win — we practically served it on a silver platter!
+An apart-hotel, kitchen, balcony, 8 nights...
+How do you mess that up?

+**VECHIRKO** (dejected):

+— We did it right, Senko.
+We staked out every apart-hotel in Konyaaltı.
+There aren't that many.
+We rigged a "special room" in every single one and prepped the staff.
+On the 21st, the target shows up asking for the exact setup we expected.
+In January, Antalya is a ghost town.
+She was guaranteed to end up in our trap.
+It was all locked and loaded.

+**SENKO** (snarling):

+— So where did she land?

+**VECHIRKO** (eagerly):

+— Tunali Apart-hotel, just past Liman.
+Right by her usual spot.

+**SENKO**:

+— And?

+**VECHIRKO** (brightening up):

+— It was perfect: fire escape right by the balcony.
+We clipped the lock on the gate — wide open!
+The door from the balcony to the kitchen?
+A joke.
+One cheap latch.
+Two seconds to pop it.
+We swapped the gas tank for a fresh one.
+Enough to take out a whole battalion of these hags, maybe a whole regiment.
+The bedroom where the daughter sleeps is tucked away with a solid door.
+The old bitch always crashes in the kitchen, and that door is heavy too.

+(Pause.
+Vechirko sighs heavily.)

+**VECHIRKO**:

+— We had it all mapped out.
+4 AM, we slip in through the balcony.
+Knock her out with chloroform — clean, no traces.
+Close the bedroom door.
+Lock the kitchen door to the hall.
+Open the gas valve and bail.
+Fifteen minutes later, we go back in masks, shut off the gas, crack a window, unlock the hall door, and vanish back over the balcony.
+It was foolproof, Senko!

+**SENKO** (still seething):

+— Then how did it blow up in your face?

+**VECHIRKO**:

+— The old hag smelled a rat immediately.
+She locked that fire escape gate with her own heavy-duty bike lock.
+Then she found keys for the balcony door and jammed the latch from the outside.
+But that’s not even the half of it.
+She blocked it from the inside too.
+It wasn't a normal handle, but a long bar.
+She wedged a thick piece of wood under it and lashed the whole thing with rope like she was securing a ship.
+You couldn't budge that handle a damn millimeter.

+**SENKO** (furious):

+— Filthy bitch!
+How does she know our moves?
+Who's leaking to her?

+**VECHIRKO**:

+— You did this to yourself, Senko!

+**SENKO** (enraged):

+— Say what?!

+**VECHIRKO** (hurriedly):

+— Remember Moscow?
+Your sons kept breaking into her place through the balcony.
+Now she’s obsessed!
+She thinks the balcony is the weakest link.
+If they hadn't played "spider-man" back then, she’d be in a pine box by now!

+**SENKO** (indignant):

+— We had to!
+We trashed her gear, poked holes in her mattress, and most importantly, we spiked her thermal underwear with poison!
+If that piece of filth hadn't decided to run a load of laundry right before Turkey, she’d have been pushing up daisies for two years now!
+She wasn't supposed to wash that suit!

+**SENKO** (pouting):

+— She had no business washing that suit!

+**VECHIRKO** (wryly):

+— Yeah... tough break...

+**SENKO** (exploding):

+— You told me she only washes it after the season, never before!

+**VECHIRKO** (stubbornly):

+— And that was the rule for ten years!
+October, every time.
+Never in the spring.

+**SENKO**:

+— Then why now?!

+**VECHIRKO**:

+— Because she had extra room in the machine, and her washer is a piece of junk — if it’s not full, it starts bucking and jumping like a bronco.

+**SENKO**:

+— You sound like you’re inside her head, Vechirko.
+It’s creepy.

+**VECHIRKO** (condescendingly):

+— I’ve lived her life for ten years, Senko.
+I know her logic better than she does.

+**SENKO** (grimacing):

+— To hell with her, her junk washer, and her paranoid "protocols"!

+**VECHIRKO** (smirking):

+— Well, we did hide a poison crystal in the faucet filter, just for kicks.

+**SENKO** (sarcastic):

+— And I suppose she didn't touch the cap?

+**VECHIRKO** (glumly):

+— She unscrewed it.
+But she put it back when she checked out.

+**SENKO** (hard):

+— Look, Vechirko.
+I’ve had it up to here with your excuses.
+If you botch the next one, your per diems and travel costs are coming out of your own damn paycheck.
+You hear me?

+**VECHIRKO** (hesitant):

+— But Senko, it’s not on me!
+This bitch is a straight-up "force majeure."
+Legally, you can't pin an act of God on me!

+**SENKO** (looming):

+— Don't you dare talk back.
+I'll show you an "act of God" that'll make your head spin!

+#OrthodoxMilitaryPutinism 👻

 <img src="https://pvpclt.github.io/project/Images/Logo.jpg" style="display: block; margin: 0 auto; width: 50%;" alt="">

 [**List Of Charitable Foundations Assisting Ukraine**](en_funds)

 [**Main Page**](index.md)